lancegoyke/djarter/README.md

 Most importantly, though, no Bootstrap styling was used in the making of this template.

+### Summary of usefulness

+This template is likely useful to you if:

+- your app requires non-admin user registration
+- you want pre-commit enabled for code quality
+- you want to avoid using CSS frameworks

 ### User Authentication

+If your app doesn't require user registration, then this template is probably not exactly what you want.

 #### The `CustomUser` model